 “The phrase intimate group wedding may sound like a contradiction, but it best describes a a very special wedding I worked on last June as part of the team that created My Big Fab Gay Garden Wedding.
 Officiated by the highly regarded gay rights activist Rev. Dr. Brent Hawkes, this World Pride sanctioned event saw 14 LGBTQ couples marry in the beautiful outdoor ceremony space at one of my favourite venues, Toronto Botanical Garden.
 Some of Toronto’s best vendors pitched in to give these couples a day to remember, including enVille Catering, Eatertainment, ChairMan Mills, Sweetpea’s Flowers, and eco | stems.
 Photographer Kate Hood ensured every special moment was captured.

 The stunning perennial gardens were given that extra “WOW” factor by Nick Smith of Opening Night Flowers.
-Natasha Manji from Berries & Blooms transformed TBG’s Westview Terrace into a South Beach lounge for the rollicking reception.
-This sweet video, created by Mark Disero, tells the story of a historic wedding, filled with love, family and joy.
-For me it was an honour to be part of this amazing day.
-Truly a wedding I will never forget.” – Christine March
+Natasha Manji from Berries & Blooms transformed TBG’s Westview Terrace into a South Beach lounge for the rollicking reception.” – Christine March

 The Wedding Planners